RogerBaklund/LayoutProcessor/README.md

 Use either `ERR_SILENT`, `ERR_TEXT` or `ERR_HTML`.
 When more than one is used `ERR_SILENT` is ignored, if `ERR_HTML` is used `ERR_TEXT` is ignored and HTML messages are output.
-When none of them are used `ERR_SILENT` is the efault and no error message is output, unless `ERR_LOG` is used and the logger returns a message, **or** if `ERR_DIE` is used (see below).
+When none of them are used `ERR_SILENT` is the default and no error message is output, unless `ERR_LOG` is used and the logger returns a message, **or** if `ERR_DIE` is used (see below).
 Using `ERR_SILENT` combined with `ERR_LOG` is recommended for an application in production, you don't want to show errors to the users.